digitalscientists/activitytrack/README.md

 Gem to track user activity and store it in ElasticSearch and use it to personalize user experience.

 This gem is suposed to be used as middleware with rails.
-When installed it will intercept all requests which path are strarting from "/track_activity" or "/complement_note" and will store data provided with requests into elastic search in tracked_activities index.
+When installed it will intercept all requests which pathes are strarting from "/track_activity" or "/complement_note" and will store data provided with requests into elastic search in tracked_activities index.

-Each request should be supplied with params: user_id - identifier of user who performed an action act_type - action name, this is used as elasticsearch index type params - any information about action
+Each request should be supplied with params:
+>  user_id - identifier of user who performed an action
+>  act_type - action name, this is used as elasticsearch index type
+>  params - any information about action

 request on "/track_activity" will create new document